 C’era una volta.
 This is how a story begins.
 There was a time.
 There was a time when I was musing upon something.
 Something like a future.
 A real life.
-I was nineteen when I left the states for Italy.
+I was nineteen when I left Minnesota for Italy.
 I was to stay for a year and attend l'universita di bologna.
-This seemed good, as I knew that my life at the University of Minnesota was bleak: it involved a lot of skipping class, smoking pot out of gravity bongs and developing disastrous love affairs with people for whom I had little real feelings.
+This seemed good, as my life at that point felt bleak: it involved a lot of skipping class, smoking pot out of gravity bongs and developing disastrous love affairs with people for whom I had little real feelings.
 I knew it would be good to go away.
 But I didn't know what a year was.
 Do you know what twelve months feels like?

 The day before I left I was standing in my cleared out apartment.
 I was holding an ice cube on my wrist and melting it into the hot skin.
 A bee had just stung me.
 My wrist was swelling and throbbing.
 My heart was pounding.
 The landlord signed the check.
 I got in the back of the car and my parents drove 80 miles per hour down 35E to the Lindbergh Terminal.
 There, I kissed them goodbye, took photographs, waved and walked through the gate.